 Actually, Maine doesn’t have justices of the peace anymore.
 The state merged the duties of a Justice of the Peace with that of a Notary Public in the 1980’s.
 So, I am not a justice of the peace, but I am a notary public, which gives me the authority to perform wedding ceremonies in Maine.

 Writing your own wedding vows can be a wonderful way to personalize your wedding ceremony.
 It can also be a very daunting task.
 I did it for my wedding and I remember thinking “I want my vows to be meaningful and not cliche.”
-I can help you with this, and you can also read this post about writing your wedding vows.
+I can help you with this, and you can purchase my Vows That Wow workbook to guide you.

 Many people are choosing to write their own wedding vows these days.
 But an equal number of couples I work with are using the very traditional wedding vows that have been spoken at weddings for years.
 And still other couples are doing both!